reflectoring/reflectoring.github.io/subscribed/index.md

 Thank you!
 You are now subscribed to the reflectoring newsletter.

-You will shortly receive an email with links to your welcome gifts :).
+In a bit, you'll receive an email with links to your welcome gifts.

 Welcome on board!